 The practical listening rule

-The practical rule is simple: think of delay as timing accumulation.
-Ask how many stages the signal is passing through, how much processing each stage may be adding, and whether the singer is hearing both an immediate room voice and a delayed amplified voice at the same time.
+Ask how many stages the signal is passing through, how much processing each stage may add, and whether the singer is hearing both an immediate room voice and a delayed amplified voice at the same time.

 Conclusion

-The practical takeaway is clear.
-Do not think about karaoke delay only as a screen-sync problem.
+The practical takeaway is clear: do not think about karaoke delay only as a screen-sync problem.
 Think about it as a live timing problem.
 In home karaoke, that understanding makes it easier to judge why a system feels natural, slightly awkward, or genuinely hard to sing with.

 Frequently Asked Questions

-1. Why does audio delay feel worse in karaoke than in regular TV watching?
+Why does audio delay feel worse in karaoke than in regular TV watching?

-2. Does delay always come from Bluetooth?
+Does delay always come from Bluetooth?

-3. Why do some delays feel minor while others make singing uncomfortable?
+Why do some delays feel minor while others make singing uncomfortable?

-4. Is this article telling me how to fix TV or Bluetooth delay?
+Is this article telling me how to fix TV or Bluetooth delay?

 No. This guide explains the concept of latency in plain English, not a troubleshooting sequence.
 The useful takeaway is understanding where delay can come from and why karaoke is especially sensitive to it, so later adjustments and decisions make more sense.